2023 Solar Incentives Guide for Herndon, VA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of the cost of your solar system.

-To understand exactly how much money the ITC could save you, contact your local Herndon solar panel installation expert.
+To better understand exactly how much the ITC could save you, speak with your local Herndon solar panel installation expert.

 State & Local Solar Incentives